saint2706/Games/docs/card_games/canasta.md

 ## CLI Controls

-1. Start the game with `python -m card_games.canasta.cli`.
+1. Start the game with `python -m games_collection.games.card.canasta.cli`.
 1. On your turn choose whether to draw from the stock or discard pile.
 1. Enter card indices to lay melds; blank input skips melding.
 1. Choose a card to discard.
 If your team has a canasta and both hands are empty, you may elect to go out.